ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 * `use std::{sync::Arc, time::Duration, iter, thread};`: Imports specific features from the standard library:
     - `Arc` is for thread-safe shared ownership of data.
     - `Duration` represents a time span.
-    - `iter` provides tools for working with iterators. - thread enables creating and managing threads.
+    - `iter` provides tools for working with iterators.
+    - `thread` enables creating and managing threads.
 * `use rclrs::{RclrsError, QOS_PROFILE_DEFAULT, Context, create_node, Node, Publisher};`:
     - Imports elements for ROS 2 communication:
         - `RclrsError` for handling errors.